oxinabox/oxinabox.github.io/_posts/2020-02-09-whycompositionaljulia.md

 `import Filename`
 from your current directory.

-You can make this work in Julia also, but it is surprisingly fiddly.
+You can make this work in julia also, but it is surprisingly fiddly.

 What is easy however, is to create and use a package.